 The pixel clock (ACLK) frequency is the required frequency for this core.
-See Chapter 2, Maximum Frequencies.
+See Maximum Frequencies in Chapter 2.
 The S_AXI_ACLK maximum frequency is the same as the ACLK maximum.

 Clock Management

 The core automatically handles clock domain crossing between the ACLK (video pixel clock and AXI4-Stream) and the S_AXI_ACLK (AXI4-Lite) clock domains.
 The S_AXI_ACLK clock can be slower or faster than the ACLK clock signal, but must not be more than 128x faster than ACLK.